 Donnell Maurice Vannison, the man charged with second-degree assault in an incident at Long Reach High School that became a viral video, is scheduled to appear for trial in Howard County Friday.

 Vannison, 40, of Columbia, allegedly went to the high school wearing a ski mask, attempted to assault a student and subsequently was knocked out, police said in March.

-He reportedly left the scene of the fight “stumbling down the sidewalk, almost falling over” with “blood on his face” after he was knocked out by a 17-year-old Long Reach football player, according to charging documents.
+He “stumbling down the sidewalk, almost falling over” with “blood on his face” after he was knocked out by a 17-year-old Long Reach football player, according to charging documents.

 School officials said at the time that the confrontation may have stemmed from an incident involving French fries being thrown at a 15-year-old girl in the cafeteria either earlier that day or earlier in the week.

 Police did not charge the male student involved in the fight, because they said he acted in self-defense.